Is A Plymouth Pilot Right For You?

 • Covering long distances quickly on a regular basis

-• Anyone with access to very shallow launch sites or drying moorings with soft, uneven ground
+• Anyone with access to very shallow launch sites or moorings with soft, uneven ground

-• Owners who want a boat with a wide open cockpit and a self-draining deck
+• Owners who want a wide open cockpit and a self-draining deck

 The keel, the skeg, and taking the ground

-Plymouth Pilots are not yacht-keel boats.
-There is no deep fin hanging beneath the hull.
-What they do have is a solid, long-running keel that gives directional stability and protects the underside, with a pronounced skeg at the stern that shields the propeller from damage.
+All Plymouth Pilots have a solid, long-running keel that gives directional stability and protects the underside, with a pronounced skeg at the stern that shields the propeller from damage.

-Alongside the keel, each boat runs a pair of bilge keels.
-These are what make it possible to take the ground safely, sitting the boat upright when the tide drops.
+Alongside the main keel, each boat has a pair of bilge keels.
+These serve two purposes.
+Primarily they make it possible to take the ground safely, keeping the boat upright when the tide drops.
 Whether intentional or not, a Plymouth Pilot on a drying mooring is straightforward.
-The boat sits level, the propeller is protected, and the hull takes the load on its keels rather than on vulnerable areas of the bottom.
+The boat sits level, the propeller is protected and the hull takes the load on its keels rather than on vulnerable areas of the bottom.
+Secondly, they act as passive stabilisers, reducing roll and helping the boat sit more comfortably in a beam sea.

-For someone who needs to operate in very shallow water at all states of the tide, the keel depth is something to check against the specific location.
-Most tidal harbours and slipways are fine, but it is a practical question worth asking early.
+For someone who needs to operate in very shallow water at all states of the tide, the keel depth is worth checking against the specific location.
+Most tidal harbours and slipways present no difficulty, but it is a practical question worth asking early.

 Solo boating and ease of handling

 A good number of Plymouth Pilots are owned by people who spend much of their time on the water alone.
-The long keel gives strong directional stability, meaning the boat holds its course without constant input from the helm.
-That matters more than it might seem when you are handling lines, rigging tackle, or doing something other than steering.
+The long keel gives strong directional stability, meaning the boat holds its course without constant attention at the helm.
+That matters more than it might seem when you are handling lines, rigging tackle or doing something other than steering.

 New to boating or returning after a gap?